Edmonton International Airport: Bus

-Edmonton Transit Service (ETS) provides express service between the Edmonton International Airport and the Century Park LRT Station, facilitating connections to the region's wider transit system.
+Edmonton Transit Service (ETS) provides express service between the Edmonton International Airport and Century Park station, facilitating connections to the Edmonton LRT system and other transit services.
 Route 747 runs between 4:10 a.m. and midnight every 30 minutes most times of the day.
+The route was launched in 2012 and uses buses that are equipped with luggage racks.
+Route 747 requires a separate fare from the rest of the transit system due to its funding arrangement; a ticket vending machine is located inside the airport terminal.

-Leduc Transit's Route 10 provides service between the airport and the city of Leduc.
+Leduc Transit provides daily service on Route 10 between the airport and the city of Leduc.

 Sundog Tours provides coach service from Jasper National Park via Edmonton, Edson, and Hinton.

-Ebus offers daily and direct coach service from Red Deer and Calgary.

 Car

-The airport is accessible from Alberta Highway 2 south of Edmonton.
+The airport is accessible from the Airport Road interchange on Alberta Highway 2 south of Edmonton.

 Appearances in media

 The airport is the subject of the 2016 reality series Airport: Below Zero produced by History (Canadian TV channel).